swisscom/PowerGRR/docs/Get-GRRArtifact.md

 Name        : WindowsDNSNameServer
 Description : Windows DNS and DHCP Server Registry Keys.

-              Typical location for hijacking the DNS or DHCP servers of a client.
-              Used by banking trojans for persistence.

 IsCustom    : True
 URLs        : https://technet.microsoft.com/en-us/library/dd197418(v=ws.10).aspx
 Labels      : {System, Network}